Burundi Country Director

 Malawi Country Director

-In 2019, Jasintha joined LifeNet to lead and expand all operations in Malawi.
+Jasintha joined LifeNet to lead and expand all operations in Malawi.
 Jasintha came to LifeNet with more than 25 years of experience in health systems strengthening and healthcare quality improvement as an implementer and director.
 Jasintha is a registered nurse and certified midwife and earned a PhD in nursing from the University of Massachusetts, Boston.
 She also holds a Master of Public Health degree and has worked as Director of Educational Programs with the Nurses and Midwives Council of Malawi and as Dean of Faculty at Daeyang University.

 Jannet Opio, MPH